 Why You Should Consider Buying Silver

 For the past 5,000 years, silver has been recognized as one of the most valuable negotiable currencies among the great civilizations of the world, and that still holds true today.
-Ounce for ounce, silver is the least expensive of all the precious metals, and is considered to be an asset which helps provide financial protection against weak currencies, as well as inflation or deflation.
+Ounce for ounce, silver is the least expensive of all the precious metals, and is considered to be an asset which may help provide financial protection against weak currencies, as well as inflation or deflation.

 It is a commodity which is recognized around the world and traded extensively, and for private individuals, it offers an interesting diversification.
 Silver is also a commodity which can be collected and passed onto future generations, and has retained consistently high demand throughout the ages.

 Not only is it prized as a collectible in its own right, but it is also heavily used in industries such as the manufacture of automobiles, cellphones, and computers.
 Because demand remains high, many peoplebelieve the value of silver could increase in the coming years.
 We'll see, won't we?

 Why Purchase Silver in Addition to Gold?

 If you already have a strong position with regard to your gold collection, you might wonder why it would be prudent to also own some silver.
 Silver has a unique position among precious metals in that it has appeal both as a collectible and as an industrial commodity.
 This gives it a unique appeal, because if one demand source should dip a little, there can be another in place which will maintain demand for silver.

 Virtually all electronics require some amount of silver in their manufacture, because it possesses exceptional qualities of conductivity and is a good electrical pathway.
 Silver is often used on circuit boards, telephones, television sets, solar panels, batteries, medical instruments, CDs, microwave ovens, hearing aids, and DVDs.